LAWS5589 Australian Oil and Gas Law

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - This unit examines the fundamentals of Australian oil and gas law.
-Topics covered may include the legal nature and protection of oil and gas exploration and production rights, both generally and in Australia; the Australian regulatory and licensing regime; control of operations; operating and other agreements; infrastructure issues and regulation of downstream operations.
+Topics covered may include the legal nature and protection of oil and gas exploration and production rights, both generally and in Australia; the Australian regulatory and licensing regime; control of operations; operating and other agreements; and infrastructure issues.

-- Indicative assessments in this unit are as follows: (1) a small group problem analysis; (2) a written opinion; and (3) a research paper.
+- Indicative assessments in this unit are as follows: (1) case study analysis (x 2) and (2) research paper.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.